Public transport in Auckland: Long-distance services

-In 2020, the government announced funding for electrification of the railway line from Papakura to Pukekohe, new railway stations at Drury, a third main line and improvements to the Wiri - Quay Park corridor.
+While Auckland was historically served by a variety of long-distance passenger train services, including the Kaimai Express and Geyserland Express as recently as 2001, it currently only has two.
+There have been proposals to reintroduce long-distance services, including a network of higher speed rail services linking Auckland with other locations in the Upper North Island, as well as an overnight sleeper train to Wellington.
+So far the only proposal to eventuate has been the 2021 reintroduction of a service connecting Auckland to the neighboring Waikato Region, named Te Huia.
+While the service expanded the long-distance passenger rail options out of Auckland (which had previously just been served by the Northern Explorer), it is still severely limited by low service frequencies and high travel times.

 Ferries

 History

 The first official ferry started in 1854, the first steam ferry in 1860, the first scheduled ferry in 1865, Auckland & North Shore Steam Ferry Co in 1869, Devonport Steam Ferry Company in 1885, a vehicle ferry in 1911 and North Shore Ferries in 1959.

 In 1981 George and Douglas Hudson bought North Shore Ferries and Waiheke Shipping Co.
 In 1984 they founded Gulf Ferries, and their first catamaran, the $3m Quickcat, cut the Waiheke ferry time from 75 minutes to 40, with Fullers putting Kea on the Devonport route from 1988.
 Fullers Corporation was mainly operating cruises and, in 1987, when they introduced Supercat III, they were refused a licence to compete on Waiheke commuter trips.
 The Hudsons bought Fullers from its 1988 receivership and formed Fullers Group Ltd in 1994 and Stagecoach took a majority holding in 1998.
 In 2009, Souter Holdings purchased Fullers Group and also 360 Discovery Cruises.

+In 2022, Auckland Transport (AT) purchased four diesel ferries that were in dire need of repair from Fullers, and upgraded them which reduced their emissions.

 Services

-Around 7 million ferry trips per year are made in Auckland, on a variety of routes radiating from downtown Auckland.
-Ferry service operators are:
+Around 7 million ferry trips per year were made in Auckland in prior to COVID-19.
+Yearly patronage decreased to 3 million in 2021, due to the ongoing impact of COVID-19 on public transport.

+Most ferry routes start from Downtown Auckland and have no intermediate stops.
+The ferry operators are: